-In the event of a national lockdown, the Head Teacher and SENDCo will regularly contact parents of those vulnerable and SEN children not able to attend on site to check engagement and if any further support is needed.
+In the event of a national lockdown, the Head Teacher and SENDCo will regularly contact parents of those vulnerable and SEN children not attending on site to check engagement and if any further support is needed.

 How will you assess my child's work and progress?